64 Worked Examples: Fluid Flows

 Worked Example #1

-Two pipes of diameters d_1 and d_2 converge to form a single pipe of diameter d.
+Two pipes with diameters d_1 and d_2 converge to form a single pipe with diameter d.
 If a liquid flows with a velocity of V_1 and V_2 in the two pipes, respectively, what will be the flow velocity V_3 in the third pipe?
-Hint: Assume steady, one-dimensional, incompressible flow.
+Hint: Assume steady, one-dimensional, incompressible flow with no losses.

 In this case, two pipes merge to produce one pipe.
 Conserving mass and using average flow properties, then